 ALBERT “ABBIE” HUGHES

-Ab Hughes was the fifth Collingwood born hockey player to make the National Hockey League and he did not achieve this mark until he was past thirty.
+Ab Hughes was 30 years old when he began his National Hockey League career.
 That is considered to be an advantage age for a rookie but he stayed up there for three years with the old New York Americans and went on to a successful coaching career in St. Louis.

 member of the Collingwood Intermediate O.H.A. champions in 1920.